Case Study: Enhancing Strobbo's Agile Journey with Org Topologies

 Following the acquisition, the Strobbo team gradually became responsible for the entire planning domain within Protime.
 Strobbo continues to exist as a standalone product, but two additional teams have been added to integrate Strobbo and another recent acquisition (Sheepblue) into myProtime, Protime's main product.
 This integration effort aims to streamline functionalities and enhance the overall user experience within the Protime ecosystem.

 This integration necessitates adapting our organizational map to fit the larger context.
 In Protime, the Product Owner (PO) role is different, responsible for assisting multiple teams with feature development but not acting as a true Product Owner.
 Instead, product ownership is handled by the Product Manager.
-This shift demonstrates the clear benefit of using an Org Topology map over a framework-based organizational design.
+This shift demonstrates the clear benefit of using an Org Topologies map over a framework-based organizational design.
 Even though the titles change, the position on the map remains consistent.
 The newly added teams comprise developers from both the Strobbo and Protime development teams.

 The Planning domain fully encompasses Strobbo as a product, with all its features, and includes Planning as a feature of myProtime.
 For the teams working on myProtime planning, the scope of work is therefore narrower than for those working on Strobbo.
 This narrower scope limits the ability of the myProtime planning teams to cross the chasm as the Strobbo teams did.
-Work beyond their scope must be picked up by other teams, requiring coordination at the 'product' level between the B0 archetypes.
+Work beyond their scope must be picked up by other teams, requiring coordination at the 'product' level between the PART-level archetypes.

 Conclusion